A Simple Approach for Handling Out-of-Vocabulary Identifiers in Deep Learning for Source Code: Proposed method

+We consider two strategies for the OOV anonymization, namely \textit{ordered} anonymization and \textit{randomized} anonymization.
+The \textit{ordered} anonymization implies assigning an anonymized identifier \verb|VAR1| to the first seen rare identifier, \verb|VAR2| to the next seen rare identifier, etc. For example, the snippet from Fig.~\ref{fig:ill} is transformed into \verb|VAR1 = np.sin(VAR2) + VAR2|.
+The \textit{randomized} anonymization implies fixing the placeholder vocabulary size $|V_{an}|$ and selecting a random subset of anonymized placeholders $\verb|VAR1|$, $\dots$, \verb|VAR|$|$\verb|V|${_{an}}|$ for each code snippet.
+For example, the snippet from Fig.~\ref{fig:ill} can be transformed into \verb|VAR38 = np.sin(VAR801) + VAR801|.
+To ensure that we can always encode identifiers in a code snippet injectively, the size $|V_{an}|$ of the placeholder vocabulary should not be fewer than the maximum possible number of tokens per snippet.
+We set $|V_{an}|$ to the maximum length of code snippets.

-The proposed OOV anonymization can be seen as a preprocessing step, so no other parts of the model change.
-For example, in the encoder, the embedding matrix contains embeddings for both anonymized and in-vocabulary identifiers: $\{e_v\}_{v \in V} \cup \{e_{\verb|VARi|}\}_{i=1}^{1000}$.
+The proposed OOV anonymization can be seen as a preprocessing step, thus no model parts change.
+In the encoder, the embedding matrix contains embeddings for both anonymized and in-vocabulary identifiers: $\{e_v\}_{v \in V_{full}} \cup \{e_{\verb|VARi|}\}_{i=1}^{|V_{an}|}$.
 In the decoder, when generating the next identifier, the softmax is computed over all anonymized and in-vocabulary identifiers.
+We note that the \textit{ordered} OOV anonymization may need a more careful implementation, e.\,g.\,of metric computation, see details in section~\ref{sec:experiments}.